© Bank of America Corporation. All rights reserved.

 To establish a productive family culture, leaders of the family find ways to facilitate accountability systems for appropriate behavior within the family.
 Family meetings and policies help to create a cadence of consistency that can align the family.

-Advisors who systematically plan for transition as a culturally embedded process serve their clients more effectively.
+Families that flourish systematically plan for transition as a culturally embedded process of their learning family culture.
 This planning allows family leaders and their advisors to play a proactive long game so they’re not just tactically reducing estate taxes (which are not the greatest threat to wealth), but strategically matching the structures created to the individuals who are inheriting the wealth.
 The goal of planning shifts from merely saving taxes to matching the capacities and capabilities of beneficiaries (failure to do so can cause wealth to disappear).

 In this first pathway, each heir receives some fixed amount and the balance goes to taxes or to charity.
-This pathway usually results in the disappearance of the wealth within a generation or two.
+This pathway has been noted to result in the disappearance of the wealth within a generation or two.
 Typically, such plans arise from concerns about enabling entitlement among children or not wanting to saddle children with the complexities of trusts and entity management.

 Metaphor: In explaining these strategies, we use the analogy of the goose that lays the golden eggs.
 In division, the eggs are given to the children and the goose (or bulk of accumulated capital) goes to charity or the government.